Simple Motion [2/10]

 This program draws a row of green discs,

-as it was demonstrated in the previous chapter.
+as demonstrated in the previous chapter.

 [Run the program]

-The text after symbols << is called a single-line comment.
-Comments are ignored by the computer.
+The text after the symbols << is a single-line comment.

-This program draws one animation frame in each iteration of
+This program draws one animation frame in each iteration

-the for loop.
+of the for loop.

 [Run the program]